 - Baxter, D. L. M., 1988b.
 “Many-One Identity ”, Philosophical Papers, 17: 193–216.

 - Baxter, D. L. M., 2001.
 “Instantiation as Partial Identity ”, The Australasian Journal of Philosophy, 79(4): 449–464.

 - Black, M., 1952.
 “The Identity of Indiscernibles.”, Mind, 61(242): 153–164.

 - Burke, M., 1995.
 “Dion and Theon: an essentialist solution to an ancient problem”, The Journal of Philosophy, 91: 129–139.

 - Cameron, R., 2014.
-“Parts Generate the Whole, but They are Not Identical to It”, Composition as Identity, ed.
-A. J. Cotnoir and D. L. M. Baxter.
-Oxford: Oxford University Press.
+“Parts Generate the Whole, but They are Not Identical to It”, in A. J. Cotnoir and D. L. M. Baxter (eds.), Composition as Identity, Oxford: Oxford University Press.

 - Davidson, D., 1980.
 Essays on Actions and Events, Oxford: Clarendon Press.